 5G DAS (Distributed Antenna Systems)

-Like any great technology shift, there is a lot of media attention and hysteria that comes with it.
-Some people will tell you that the DAS solutions of today will not support 5G and require a completely new system, and while elements of that are true, there are many that are not.
+Like any significant technology shift, there is a lot of media attention and hysteria that comes with it.
+Some people will tell you that the DAS solutions of today will not support 5G and require a completely new system, and while elements of that are true, most of them are not.
 Likewise, we are seeing a lot of specifications demanding all DAS solutions be fibre fed active solutions to improve their 5G upgrade path, and while well-intentioned, this is often doing more harm than good.
-In reality, these buildings do not warrant an active system due to the size of the GLA and would be better served utilising a Passive system and actually significantly improving their 5G upgrade paths.
+In reality, these buildings do not warrant an active system due to the size of the GLA and would be better served with a Passive system and actually significantly improving their 5G upgrade paths as it would provide complete wideband support.
+When FOMO kicks in people, start making decisions grounded in assumptions and fear, unfortunately, to make educated decisions right now its critical to get into the weeds and build up a basic knowledge of how DAS works and how a transition to 5G will take place.

-5G includes a range of technologies across a variety of bands, some of which will indeed never be deployed over a conventional Distributed Antenna System, and there would be little reason to.
-Any spectrum above 6GHz will always be delivered over small cell infrastructure and it will come at great expense consequently it will not be widespread, it offers huge capacity for areas that really need it.
+5G includes a range of technologies across various bands, some of which will never be deployed over a conventional Distributed Antenna System, and there would be little reason to.
+Any spectrum above 6GHz will always be delivered over small cell infrastructure, and it will come at great expense consequently, it will not be widespread, it offers huge capacity for areas that really need it.

 Wireless Coverage Solutions have an entire 5G technology-focused article that breaks down 5G into its various technologies and offerings.
 An understanding that there are a variety of flavours of 5G is pivotal in understanding DAS’s role in the delivery of 5G.
 Below is a summary of the various 5G technologies and their direct relevance to DAS Systems.